Formal Proofs — Lean 4 Safety Bounds¶

 safety_monitor.svin Kôika would give the same guarantee in Coq instead of Lean. - Mathlib

-polyrithfor the axiomatised three.
-Lowest- effort win — adopting Mathlib upgrades the three axioms to proved theorems and eliminates the "axiomatised" line from §1.2.
+polyrithfor the axiomatised two.
+Lowest- effort win — adopting Mathlib upgrades the two axioms to proved theorems and eliminates the "axiomatised" line from §1.2.
 Target: after the Mathlib cache is in the repo and CI builds it in acceptable wall clock.

 Decision logged — the axiomatised-now, Mathlib-later strategy is